Teaching

 Undergraduate Students

-Madison Kelly, True Crime in the Courtroom: How Consumption of True Crime Media Affects Juries (undergraduate thesis)
+Madison Kelly, True Crime in the Courtroom: How Consumption of True Crime Media Affects Juries (undergraduate honors thesis, Dec.
+2020).

 • second chair